Vinod Jose: Education

 Vinod Jose Graduated with a degree in Communications from Manipal University in 2001.
 In 2008, he graduated with an MA from Columbia Journalism School, Columbia University, New York, where he was a Bollinger Presidential Fellow.
 He was awarded his PhD in Sociology in 2012 from Jamia Millia Islamia in New Delhi, India.
+Jose was also a Radcliffe Fellow at Harvard University.

 Career

 Vinod K. Jose started as a city reporter with the Indian Express in New Delhi in 2001.
-He has worked as a foreign correspondent in South Asia for the American public radio network, Pacifica Radio, from 2002 to 2007.
+From 2002 to 2007, Vinod Jose covered South Asia for public radio networks such as Pacifica Radio, NPR, Radio Australia and Asia Calling.
 Jose was also the founding editor of Free Press, a long-form investigative magazine published between 2003 and 2006 in the Malayalam language.
-At 23, Jose became one of the youngest editors-in-chief of any current affairs registered magazine in India when he started Free Press (Office of the Registrar of Newspapers for India).
-In 2009, Jose was hired by Delhi Press to re-launch the company's 70-year-old title The Caravan, which had been discontinued in 1988.
+At 23, Jose became one of the youngest editors of any current affairs registered magazine in India when he started Free Press (Office of the Registrar of Newspapers for India).
+After his journalism education in Columbia Journalism School, in 2009, Jose was hired by India's leading publisher Delhi Press to re-launch the company's 70-year-old title The Caravan, which had been discontinued in 1988.

 In defence of narrative journalism, The Caravan ads a long-term perspective that it says other magazines are not providing.
 Jose told The Hindu, Magazines are being unable to take advantage of the seven-day cycle.
 After watching 200 hours of results [in TV], news and analysis of UP elections, what is it that I gain by having five magazines on my desk at the end of the week?
 Editorial leadership is not being able to address this core issue, and advertisers can see it.